kylemcdonald/HowWeActTogether-Tracking/readme.md

   - separate utils into drawing and non-drawing utils
   - don't draw irises all the way to eyelids
   - use better system for getting scale and orientation
+  - need to test on different resolution webcams

 ## todo